johanwilliams/leakomatic_api/README.md

 - **Online Status**: Shows if the device is currently online
   - States: On (online), Off (offline), Unknown (initial state)
   - Updates in real-time through WebSocket events
-  - Automatically sets to "On" when receiving any activity message from the device
-  - Automatically sets to "Off" when receiving a device update with is_online=False
   - Includes a last_seen attribute showing the timestamp of the last received message
   - Useful for monitoring device connectivity and troubleshooting connection issues